 Yet four days after the accident, Cooke City retiree Dale Dempsey a person was walking his dog a labradoodle michigan rescue dog and noticed a little Corgi standing outside the Alpine Motel, where the Gaillards had stayed, Whittle said.
 “He put two and two together.”
 The Corgi was waiting in front of Room 17, whining a little, and then walking across the street to stare into the restaurant where the Gaillards had eaten breakfast, said Robert Weinstein, Alpine Motel manager.

-Silver said when the family got the call from Cooke City saying, “We found your dog,” they assumed that meant the dog’s body.
+Silver said when the family got the call from Cooke City saying, “We found your dog,” they assumed that meant the dog’s body and we immediately called veterinarian in seattle.
 “We were taken aback,” Silver said, when they said, “’He’s alive.’
 We were so amazed.
 We’re thinking he dug himself out because of his short legs, and he followed the trail back to the point they parked to go ski,” Silver said.
 From there, Ole somehow made the right turn to reach Cooke City.
 Whittle said he and Dempsey drove the dog back to Bozeman.
 “I was glad to take a trip to town and bring little Ole home.”
+Take care of your pets by washing them with

 On Thursday, Whittle said, a skier followed Ole’s trail back to the avalanche to try to figure out how the dog survived.
 “He was buried about 50 feet below David, about 3 feet deep,” Whittle said.
 He added he thinks that “Ole was buried for four days and he dug himself out. … They’re incredible animals.”
 Back home, Ole seems pretty sound.
 The first day he was “very tired and a little depressed,” Silver said, “scared by loud noises and hiding under the table at times.
 But he’s better now, we also give him fish oil, from the one you can read about in this grizzly fish oil review here.”